zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     hearts and minds.
 Through transformative stories, cautionary tales, and actionable insights, he delivers a life-changing impact on audiences around the globe—from billionaires and celebrities to founders and leaders.
-More than just a talk, Barry sparks within each listener ways to channel their energy and business pursuits into meaningful, positive contributions to the world.
+More than just a talk, he sparks within each listener ways to channel their energy and business pursuits into meaningful, positive contributions to the world.
   quote: '"Barry delivers experiences that truly transform lives."'